How to Soak Plain Oats

 More on this to come.
 But you can be sure that I've been a busy little beaver planning the patch.

-Not to mention we pick up the rabbits this weekend!
+Not to mention, we're picking up the rabbits this weekend!

 To make granola.
 And cookies.
 And other deliciousness.

-- Spread the oats thinly on a parchment paper lined baking sheet and place in the oven on the lowest setting until completely dry (about 12 hours).
+Spread the oats thinly on a parchment paper-lined baking sheet and place in the oven on the lowest setting until completely dry (about 12 hours).
 This step can also be completed in the dehydrator, which is what I typically use.
+Every so often, get your hands in there and break up the small chunks of oats to ensure they get completely dry.